Load Balancing Using Sparse Communication: Introduction

 \end{enumerate}

 \paragraph{Organization} The rest of the paper is organized as follows.
-In Section \ref{sec: CARE} we describe the CARE model and present our main results in more detail than described in the introduction.
+In Section \ref{sec: CARE} we describe the CARE model and present our main results in more detail.
 In Section \ref{sec: related work} we discuss related work.
 Sections \ref{sec:The Approximation Component}, \ref{sec:The Communication Component} and \ref{sec: The Communication-Approximation Link} are devoted to the communication-approximation link, where we use the CARE model to study the problem of generating reasonable approximations using sparse communication.
 We motivate and present the different communication patterns and approximation algorithms and provide theoretical guarantees.
 In Section \ref{sec:approximation-performance link} we study the approximation-performance link by analyzing a diffusion scale model with a time varying arrival rate.
 In Section \ref{sec: connecting comm to per} we prove that our sparse communication algorithms lead to reasonable state approximations, which in turn lead to asymptotically optimal performance.
-Finally, in Section \ref{sec:simulations} we provide simulation results that support our finding from the previous sections and shed light on which algorithms perform best given a constrained communication budget.
+Finally, in Section \ref{sec:simulations} we provide simulation results that support our theoretical findings and shed light on which algorithms perform best given a constrained communication budget.

 \paragraph{Notation} We denote $a\wedge b=\min\{a,b\}$, $a\vee b=\max\{a,b\}$, $[K]=\{1,...,K\}$, $\mathbbm{N}=\{1,2,\ldots\}$, $\mathbbm{Z}_+=\mathbbm{N}\cup \{0\}$ and $\mathbbm{R}_+=[0,\infty)$.
 Denote by $\mathcal{C}$ and $\mathcal{D}$ the classes of continuous, respectively, right continuous with left limits (RCLL), functions mapping $\mathbbm{R}_+$ to $\mathbbm{R}_+$.
 Denote $\mathcal{D}_0=\{f\in\mathcal{D}:f(0)=0\}$.
-For $f \in \mathcal{D}$, and a time interval $J=(t_1,t_2]$, denote $f[J]=f(t_1,t_2]=f(t_2)-f(t_1)$.
+For $f \in \mathcal{D}$, and a time interval $J=(t_1,t_2]$, denote $f(J]=f(t_1,t_2]=f(t_2)-f(t_1)$.
 For $x\in \mathbbm{R}^k$ ($k$ is a positive integer), $\norm{x}$ denotes the $\ell_1$ norm.
 For $f:\mathbbm{R}_+ \rightarrow \mathbbm{R}^k$, denote $\norm{f}_T=\sup_{t\in[0,T]}\norm{f(t)}$, and for $\theta>0$,

 A sequence of processes $X_n$ with sample paths in $\mathcal{D}$ is said to be {\it $\mathcal{C}$-tight} if it is tight and every subsequential limit has, with probability 1, sample paths in $\mathcal{C}$.
 We use shorthand notation for integration as follows: $\II f(t)=\int_0^t f(u)du$.